 Mechanism Of Action

 Dasatinib, at nanomolar concentrations, inhibits the following kinases: BCR-ABL, SRC family (SRC, LCK, YES, FYN), c-KIT, EPHA2, and PDGFRβ.
 Based on modeling studies, dasatinib is predicted to bind to multiple conformations of the ABL kinase.

 Maximum plasma concentrations (Cmax) of dasatinib are observed between 0.5 and 6 hours (Tmax) following oral administration.
-Dasatinib exhibits dose proportional increases in AUC and linear elimination characteristics over the dose range of 15 mg to 240 mg/day.
-The overall mean terminal half-life of dasatinib is 3-5 hours.
+Dasatinib exhibits dose proportional increases in AUC and linear elimination characteristics over the dose range of 15 to 240 mg/day.
+The overall mean terminal half-life of dasatinib is 3 to 5 hours.

 In patients, dasatinib has an apparent volume of distribution of 2505 L, suggesting that the drug is extensively distributed in the extravascular space.
-Binding of dasatinib and its active metabolite to human plasma proteins in vitro was approximately 96% and 93%, respectively, with no concentration dependence over the range of 100-500 ng/mL.
+Binding of dasatinib and its active metabolite to human plasma proteins in vitro was approximately 96% and 93%, respectively, with no concentration dependence over the range of 100 to 500 ng/mL.

 Dasatinib is extensively metabolized in humans, primarily by the cytochrome P450 enzyme 3A4.
 CYP3A4 was the primary enzyme responsible for the formation of the active metabolite.
 Flavin-containing monooxygenase 3 (FMO-3) and uridine diphosphate-glucuronosyltransferase (UGT) enzymes are also involved in the formation of dasatinib metabolites.